 - Creating an opening window in the skull to relieve pressure.

-Almost everyone who has more than a mild case of brain damage will need some sort of rehabilitation to heal a damaged brain.
-Therapy may begin in the hospital and then continue in either an inpatient rehabilitation unit or a residential treatment facility or in an outpatient facility.
+Almost everyone who has more than a mild case of brain damage will need some rehabilitation to heal a damaged brain.
+Therapy may begin in the hospital and then continue in either an inpatient rehabilitation unit, a residential treatment facility, or an outpatient facility.
 Some rehabilitation specialists may include the following:

 - Physical therapist